Beaver Island, Lake Michigan NASA

 “Ok…one, two, three!”

 We both turned and plunged downward.
 My brother was slightly in front of me.
 With my arms at my sides, I pumped my flippers so vigorously that I passed him and brushed him as he turned into me, swimming to a certain spot on the bottom.
 I was astonished at the flecks of sunlight interspersed with the shadows that made it easy to see this part of the lake floor.
 He pushed my shoulder, then pointed to a spot where there were some large timbers scattered in a flat area.
 We swam deeper.
 He pushed ahead and touched the floor surface with his hand.
 I could see through the dispersed debris that he was clutching something.
-He pointed up, and with little thought I shot upwards beside him.
+He pointed up and I shot upwards beside him.
 After a few seconds we broke the surface at the same moment.

 “You won’t believe this.
 It says ‘Reefer.’
 You had a dog you called Reefer.
 Back in the late 60’s…remember?”